 (1) Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief and freedom, either alone or in community with others and in public or private, to manifest his religion or belief, in worship, teaching, practice and observance.
 (2) Freedom to manifest one’s religion or beliefs shall be subject only to such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others.

 True freedom of conscience held-up to be an invincible right for every human being, means nothing if it only benefits and serves one particular ideological persuasion to the exclusion of others.
-Is it really possible for people to proclaim themselves masters of neutrality, if you then impose restrictions on the liberty of those who’s conscience lead them to think differently, who may believe in metaphysical realities of a Divine nature, and conform themselves to the requirements of a religion, per se, which represent that?
+Is it really possible for people to proclaim themselves masters of neutrality, if you then impose restrictions on the liberty of those whose conscience lead them to think differently, who may believe in metaphysical realities of a Divine nature, and conform themselves to the requirements of a religion, per se, which represent that?

 Will the French Republic start a movement to censor and rewrite Divine scriptures?
 Doesn’t that sound like the original argument for freedom of speech eating its own tail?
 Be warned, remember the saying of Jesus as reported in the Gospel according to Matthew, “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You shut the door of the kingdom of heaven in people’s faces.
 You yourselves do not enter, nor will you let those enter who are trying to”. [i]

 As for the concept of a non-religious neutral state, where all people may live in peace and harmony, without necessarily agreeing with each other on the object of human existence, I do not think that’s such a bad idea.
 A bridge should remain neutral; it belongs to no side.
 So how can a bridge stop people from crossing and honestly remain its guardian?
-An ideal society should be an open ground for all to live and breath without fear of violence or endless antagonism.
+An ideal society should be an open ground for all to live and breathe without fear of violence or endless antagonism.
 If some wish to call it secular, go ahead.
 I see nothing wrong with the concept of a truly ‘secular’ society, if it focusses on worldly matters; keeping peace and maintaining law and order, prosecuting crime and criminals.
 But to brand people as suspects and unsocial misfits because they believe in a particular religion—in this case, particularly Islam—is utterly offensive to the best nature and history of our common humanity.
 “There is no crueler tyranny than that which is perpetuated under the shield of law and in the name of justice,” said, Montesquieu.